Pratt & Whitney F119: Prototype variants

 While the production F119 on the F-22 incorporates rectangular thrust vectoring nozzles, prototype variants on other aircraft had different nozzle solutions that are tailored to the airframe.

-The YF119 on the YF-23 had a single-expansion ramp nozzle (SERN) consisting of a variable wedge flap on the top and a fixed ramp on the bottom, which then transitions to a trench on top of the aft fuselage.
-While the SERN lacked thrust vectoring capability, it allowed the exhaust to be further cooled in the trenches, significantly reducing infrared signature when viewed from below the aircraft; the trenches in the aft deck were lined with tiles that were “transpiration cooled” from engine bleed air to withstand the heat of the exhaust.
+The YF119 on the YF-23 had a single-expansion ramp nozzle (SERN) consisting of a variable wedge flap, or paddle, on the top to control the nozzle area and a fixed ramp on the bottom, which then transitioned to a trough on top of the fuselage aft deck.
+While the SERN lacked thrust vectoring capability, it allowed the exhaust to be further cooled in the troughs, significantly reducing infrared signature when viewed from below the aircraft; the troughs in the aft deck were lined with heat-abating tiles that were made out of a porous material called "Lamilloy" from Detroit Diesel Allison and "transpiration cooled" from engine bleed air to withstand the heat of the exhaust.

 The specialized YF119 variants on the X-32 and X-35 had provisions for short takeoff and vertical landing (STOVL) operations.
+Both were 40000 lbf thrust class engines.
 The YF119-PW-614 on the X-32 had a pitch-axis thrust vectoring nozzle and valves can redirect the engine exhaust and bleed air to provide direct lift, similar to the Pegasus engine on the Harrier.
-In contrast, YF119-PW-611 on the X-35 had a round axisymmetric nozzle that can swivel downwards while the low-pressure spool drives a lift fan that’s engaged through a clutch; engine bypass air is also routed to roll posts for additional lift and stability.
+In contrast, YF119-PW-611 on the X-35 had a round axisymmetric nozzle that can swivel downwards while the low-pressure spool drives a lift fan that's engaged through a clutch; engine bypass air is also routed to roll posts for additional lift and stability.
 The X-35 won the JSF competition and its shaft-driven lift fan system, called LiftSystem, was fully developed by Rolls-Royce and Pratt & Whitney for the F135-PW-600.